WebDevCommunityMK/project-management-system/README.md

 5. Run `php artisan key:generate` to generate an application key (`APP_KEY`)
 6. Run `php artisan migrate` to run all of the migration
 7. Run `php artisan serve` to start the PHP server.
 8. Access the site using `localhost:8000` in your browser
+9. For generating api documentation please run `php artisan scribe:generate`
+10. Access to the API Documentation: `localhost:8000/docs`